Ser Jaremy Rykker - by Ramon Ignacio Bunge

 Jaremy remained loyal to Aerys II Targaryen during Robert's Rebellion.
-After the Sack of King's Landing, he was given the choice by Lord Tywin Lannister between the Wall or immediate death.
+After the Sack of King's Landing, he was given the choice by Lord Tywin Lannister between the Wall or execution.
 Both Jaremy and Ser Alliser Thorne joined the Night's Watch.

 A Game of Thrones